alchemyplatform/aa-sdk/site/smart-accounts/modular-account/index.md

 Read more about installing and using the Session Key plugin [here](/using-smart-accounts/session-keys/)!

+### Multisig Plugin

+The Multisig plugin allows your account to have multiple ECDSA or SCA signers and require multiple signatures to authorize actions on the account.
+This is commonly referred to as a k-of-n signature scheme and would create Modular Accounts that are similar to [Gnosis Safe](https://safe.global/) accounts.
+This plugin is recommended for accounts looking for maximally secure configurations.

+Read more about Multisig Plugin [here](/multisig-plugin/index.md)!

 ### Full compatibility

 Modular Account also supports the same baseline set of account abstraction features as Light Account: sponsoring gas, batching transactions, rotating owners, and checking ERC-1271 signatures.